vishleshyst/MyWebpage/content/authors/admin/_index.md

 Prior to joining the Ph.D. program, I was a Research Associate at the Indian School of Business.
 I obtained my Masters in Mathematics from Indian Institute of Technology, Kanpur, India.

-I am on the 2019-20 academic job market.
-A copy of my CV can be found [here](CV.pdf).